BestTimesToVisit.com Logo

 Domestic Flights (Seaplanes)

-Tip:Book your seaplane transfer through your resort or a reputable online travel agent well in advance, as seats are limited.
-Be aware of strict luggage weight restrictions (usually 20kg checked + 5kg hand luggage); excess baggage fees can be substantial.
-Seaplanes only operate during daylight hours, so factor this into your flight planning to avoid overnight stays in Malé if possible.
+Tip:Book your seaplane transfer well in advance through your resort or a reputable local agent.
+Luggage allowance is strict (usually 20kg checked + 5kg hand luggage), so pack light.
+Be aware that seaplanes only fly during daylight hours, so factor this into your arrival and departure times to avoid overnight stays in Malé if possible.

 Local Ferries